Validating and submitting data to CRM

 - Checking a date input to confirm it's a valid date before submission.

-- Ensuring a search field matches a record in the CRM before proceeding.
+- Ensuring a search field matches a record in the CRM before proceeding (e.g., finding an application by reference number)

 DfEPortal.WebApi.ConstructData(inputsObj)

-: Array of objects - The validated input object array.
+- Array of input objects - the validated input object array.

 - Preparing form data (e.g. first name, last name) for submission to a